crate/cratedb-guide/docs/integrate/dask/usage.md

-(dask-tutorial)=
+(dask-usage)=
 # Efficient data ingestion with Dask and CrateDB

 ## Introduction
 Dask is a parallel computing library that enables distributed computing for tasks such as data processing and machine learning.
-In this tutorial, we'll explore how to leverage the power of CrateDB, a distributed SQL database, in conjunction with Dask, to perform efficient data processing and analysis tasks.
+In this usage guide, we'll explore how to leverage the power of CrateDB, a distributed SQL database, in conjunction with Dask, to perform efficient data processing and analysis tasks.

 Prerequisites: